torchbox/wagtail-storages/README.rst

 __ Boto3Credentials_

-Now the storage should be configured and working, e.g. editors should be able to upload images and documents in Wagtail admin.
+Now the storage should be configured and working.
+Editors should be able to upload images and documents in Wagtail admin.

 Set up ``wagtail-storages``